Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 ### `The LibreNMS installation is incomplete, its PHP dependencies are missing.`

 LibreNMS cannot start because its PHP libraries were never installed or were removed.
 Run `./scripts/composer_wrapper.php install --no-dev` as the LibreNMS user in the installation directory.

+### The configuration file does not parse

+`The LibreNMS configuration file does not parse, which stops the installation from starting at all.`

+Nothing works on this host, not the web interface and not the poller.
+Run `php -l config.php` in the installation directory to get the line number, and fix it there.

+### The configuration file is missing its opening PHP tag

+`The LibreNMS configuration file does not start with an opening PHP tag, so its contents are served as text instead of being executed.`

+The first line of `config.php` has to be `<?php`.
+Anything before it, an empty line or a byte order mark included, ends up in the output of every page.

+### The configuration file ends with a closing PHP tag

+`The LibreNMS configuration file ends with a closing PHP tag, which lets stray whitespace behind it break every page and every poller run.`

+Delete the trailing `?>` from `config.php`.
+A newline after it is sent to the client before anything else and breaks headers, redirects and JSON responses alike.

+### The installation directory is not configured

+`LibreNMS does not know where it is installed and cannot validate itself.`

+The `install_dir` setting does not point at the directory the installation actually lives in, so LibreNMS cannot find its own files.
+Set it to the path that holds `.env`, usually `/opt/librenms`.

+### `Timeout after 30s while validating "/opt/librenms".`

+A single validation run did not finish in time and was killed.
+The `rrdcheck` group is the usual reason, it reads every RRD file.
+Raise `--timeout`, raise the command timeout in the service definition with it (the timeout applies per run, and every optional group costs a run of its own), or drop the group from `--group`.
+A default run that suddenly takes this long instead points at a database or a disk that has become slow.

 ### `Nothing checked.
 None of the requested validation groups was run.`